-CHE1052L is the laboratory course that accompanies CHE1052, the first-semester general chemistry course at Point Loma Nazarene University.
+CHE1052L is the laboratory course that accompanies CHE1052, the first-semester general chemistry course offered by the Chemistry Department at Point Loma Nazarene University.
 These two courses are separately graded corequisites designed to be taken during the same semester.

 CHE1052 (4 units): Study of the basic principles of modern chemistry.
 Emphasis on atomic and molecular structure, chemical bonding, gas laws, states of matter, thermochemistry, and solutions.
 Course includes one 31⁄2 hour laboratory each week.
 Prerequisite: Satisfactory high school background or CHE 1003.
 Corequisite: CHE 1052L.